Negative electronic compressibility and nanoscale inhomogeneity in ionic-liquid gated two-dimensional superconductors: The inhomogeneous transport model

 On the other hand, transition metal dichalcogenides are notoriously characterized by a strong tendency to form CDWs, which compete with superconductivity.
-Although it is overwhelmingly difficult to microscopically describe this interplay and competition, it is clear that reducing the average density in these systems strengthens the CDW order, which has a strong influence also inside the SC puddles.
-Therefore, the local SC $T_{ci}$s are naturally reduced until they vanish at low enough electron density.
-In this case, the vanishing of the SC phase does not occur because of a lack of percolation, but because the weakest part of the SC subset loses its SC character.
-This can be easily recognized in the lack of a saturating low-$T$ resistance in Figs. \ref{resist}(f,k) for MoS$_2$ and TiSe$_2$.
+Although it is overwhelmingly difficult to microscopically describe this interplay and competition, it is clear that reducing the average density in these systems strengthens the CDW order, which has a strong influence also inside the superconducting puddles.
+Therefore, the local $T_{c}$s are suppressed and vanish at low enough electron density.
+In this case, the disappearance of the superconducting phase does not occur because of a lack of percolation, but because the weakest part of the superconducting subset loses its superconducting character.
+This can be easily recognised in the lack of a saturating low-$T$ resistance in Figs.\,\ref{resist}(f,k) for MoS$_2$ and TiSe$_2$.
+In this case, therefore, contrary to the ZrNCl case, the geometrical support of superconductivity is less affected, while the local $T_{c}$s are generically reduced by the competition with CDW and their overall distribution is shifted to lower values.

-{ {\bf The mechanisms of electronic phase separation ---}} Once the inhomogeneous character of the ILG-2DCSC is assessed via the above phenomenological analysis, the crucial question is left about the origin of this inhomogeneity.
-Due to the quite general occurrence of such inhomogeneity in different systems doped by ionic-liquid gating, we propose here that the 2DEG in these systems may become thermodynamically unstable and undergo an electronic phase separation (EPS) thereby displaying a negative compressibility due to the combined action of the confining potential well and the ionic charges of the gating.